 Variable Speed Compressor

-The first manufacturer to produce an HVAC system that included variable speed technology was Trane.
-Before then, homeowners in Farmington were only able to select between a single-stage and a two-stage HVAC system.
+Before variable speed technology, homeowners in Farmington were only able to select between a single-stage and a two-stage HVAC system.

 A single-stage HVAC system only has one setting when it operates: high.
 By today’s standards, this type of system is highly inefficient and doesn’t give you much control over your comfort.
 A two-stage HVAC system is a little more efficient, offering a second level of operation: high and low.
 Most homeowners can reach their desired comfort levels with this low setting, which helps reduce frequent cycling and maintains constant temperatures in your home.